 Dental glue for teeth bridges, crowns and other restorations can be further classified according to its durability and composition.

 When it comes to durability, dental cements are simply classed as ‘temporary' or ‘permanent'.

 Temporary glue is commonly used to fix crowns and other restorations for a short period of time.
-A dentist uses temporary crown cement to affix temporary crowns, or in circumstances where they wish to observe and assess the response of your teeth to the restoration in question.
+A dentist uses temporary crown cement to hold temporary crowns in place, or when they wish to observe and assess how your teeth respond to a particular restoration.

 Temporary tooth adhesive is usually made up of eugenol and zinc oxide powder.
 It has the following properties:

 - Provides a good grip on teeth as well as on the crown or other restoration